Key takeaway

 Human biomonitoring studies confirm widespread exposure.
 One study in adults reported TFA serum concentrations with a 97% detection rate (median: 8.46 ng/mL).
 Notably, TFA was also detected in umbilical cord serum, providing evidence of foetal exposure during pregnancy.

-Mechanistic and Health Risk Insights
+Mechanistic And Health Risk Insights

 EFSA concluded that TFA is not genotoxic, based on a comprehensive battery of in vitro and in silico studies.
 However, evidence of developmental toxicity in rabbits (including ocular malformations) led to the introduction of the ARfD at 0.6 mg/kg bw.